12 AutoML using metamorph pipelines

 (

-feature-combination feature-combinations] (make-pipe-fn model feature-combination)))
+feature-combination feature-combinations] (make-pipe-fn model-spec feature-combination)))

 count pipe-fns) (